hashgraph/hedera-mirror-node/README.md

 ### Mirror Nodes

-- This mirror node software downloads signature files from either S3 or Google File Storage.
+- This mirror node software downloads signature files from cloud storage.
 - The signature files are validated to ensure at least 1/3 of the nodes in the address book (stored in a `0.0.102` file) have the same signature.
-- For each valid signature file, the corresponding record file is then downloaded from the cloud.
+- For each valid signature file, the corresponding record file is then downloaded from the cloud and its hash verified against the hash contained in the signature file.
+- The downloaded record file contains a previous hash that is validated against the last processed file to verify the hash chain.
 - Record files can then be processed and transactions and records processed for long term storage.

 In addition, nodes regularly generate